utdata/rwd-mastery-assignments/pir/pir-drug-offenses.md

 ## The PIR template

-Under the Texas Public Information Act, I'd like to request an electronic export (data) of marijuana-related arrests from January 1, 2016 to the current date.
+Under the Texas Public Information Act, I'd like to request an electronic export (data) of marijuana-related arrests -- EXCLUDING MINORS -- from January 1, 2016 to the current date.

 Specifically, I'm seeking a spreadsheet, database or delimited text file(s) — not paper records or a PDF created from data.
 A text export (.txt or .csv) and electronic transfer is preferred, but I can receive the records in a variety of database formats and media (CD, DVD, ftp).
 I can provide an upload link for electronic transfer, if necessary.